Jolie decries 'explosion of suffering' after visiting refugees in Turkey

 Turkey shelters 1.8 million Syrian refugees, as well as thousands of Yazidis, whose ancient religion draws on Zoroastrianism, Christianity and Islam, who fled attacks by Islamic State in Iraq last August.

-The long-running wars in neighbouring Iraq and Syria mean that Turkey has overtaken Pakistan to become the world's leading host of refugees, and has spent $6 billion (£3.7 billion) on assisting Syrians alone, UNHCR said.
+The long-running wars in neighboring Iraq and Syria mean that Turkey has overtaken Pakistan to become the world's leading host of refugees, and has spent $6 billion on assisting Syrians alone, UNHCR said.

+(The story is corrected to remove reference in paragraph 6 to fast-breaking dinner, which Jolie did not attend)

 (Reporting by Ayla Jean Yackley and Umit Bektas; Editing by Digby Lidstone)